vidispine/hull/hull/doc/architecture.md

 ### The parent charts `values.yaml`

-For the HULL related functionalities only entries under the `hull` subkey are relevant.
+For the HULL related functionalities only entries under the `hull` sub-key are relevant.
 No other top level key is relevant for HULL so it can co-exist with any other Helm chart configuration properties.

 ### The [`values.schema.json`](./../values.schema.json)